leenabhavnani/KubernetesPractice/Declarative/Volume/Volume_command.md

  https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/

 ### Configure a Pod to Use a Volume/PersistentVolume for Storage using hostPath
+  A hostPath volume mounts a file or directory from the host node's filesystem into your Pod.
    #### Volume:
          kubectl apply -f hostpath_volume_depl.yaml
          kubectl get all